Thewhite33/banking-api/README.md

 ## How was it build

-1.Created a express app
+- Created a express app
-2.Created a mongoDB cloud instance and imported all the csv data into it.
+- Created a mongoDB cloud instance and imported all the csv data into it.
-3.Created Schema for mongoDB
+- Created Schema for mongoDB
-4.Added the business logic to retrieve all the required data
+- Added the business logic to retrieve all the required data
+- Now all the required information can be captured using hitting the correct endpoints.

 ## Time Taken